Combined family medicine/psychiatry curriculum

 This optional evening gathering is part social and part business.
 All UC Davis faculty and residents are welcome to attend these monthly meetings.
 The focus for this group is threefold:

-Continually improve the psychiatry/internal medicine and psychiatry/family medicine combined educational experience for residents and students.
+Continually improve the internal medicine/psychiatry and family and community medicine/psychiatry combined educational experience for residents and students.

 Increase awareness of combined training and practice.